StevenBlack/intl/readme.md

 SET SEPARATOR TO ","
 ```

-Note that you'll need to swap the setting of SET POINT TO when you are
+Note that you'll need to swap the setting of `SET POINT TO` when you are
 not dealing with currency values.
 You can also trick things around with
-an appropriate PICTURE clause.
+an appropriate `PICTURE` clause.

 Don’t forget that, contrary to the example of the Italian Lira, some
 currencies may require three decimal places.

 #### Separators

-The VFP functions SET SEPARATOR and SET POINT do a marvelous job at
+The VFP functions `SET SEPARATOR` and `SET POINT` do a marvelous job at
 handling the differences in numeric formatting.
 Don't forget that in
 Europe and many parts of the world, the number 3,495 is almost equal to
 3½.

 ### Date and Time

-The date "6/11/1993" means June eleventh in North America, and November
+The date `"6/11/1993"` means June eleventh in North America, and November
 sixth in Europe.
-Fortunately, the VFP SET DATE command handles this
+Fortunately, the VFP `SET DATE` command handles this
 seamlessly.
 It does, however, affect any functions that parse characters
 into date strings.

 The North American version of VFP string-date functions, like
-CDOW(),CMONTH() return the name of the day or month as a string in
+`CDOW()`, `CMONTH()` return the name of the day or month as a string in
 proper noun format.
 International versions of VFP return these strings
 correctly in the language of localization, with capitalization as
 appropriate.
 "January" becomes "janvier" in the French version.